zzGHzz/primary-ai-edu/docs/ai-integration-plan.md

-# AI Integration Plan for Hong Kong Primary Schools (2025)
+# AI Integration Plan for International Primary School A (2025)

 ## Executive Summary
 This comprehensive plan outlines a strategic, phased approach to integrating artificial intelligence into Hong Kong primary education while ensuring safety, compliance with PDPO regulations, and pedagogical effectiveness.
 Aligned with the Hong Kong Education Bureau's AI education initiatives and international best practices, this plan prioritizes Google Workspace for Education with Gemini as the foundation platform, supported by evidence-based change management and teacher professional development strategies.